 “The first step is educating the board and executive teams that these things can be out there, and be used to cause harm or embarrassment,” she says.
 “It’s not unusual for an executive to have something like this happen to try to smear or tarnish their reputation.”

-She also notes there are tools available to help monitor for deepfakes, like Microsoft Video Authenticator, for example, which analyzes photo and video and gives users a confidence score regarding the validity of the sample.
+She also notes there are tools available to help monitor for the use of deepfakes, like Microsoft Video Authenticator, for example, which analyzes photo and video and gives users a confidence score regarding the validity of the sample.

 And then there’s common sense.
 “We all should be looking more critically at certain things in certain circumstances,” she says.
 “For example, if an employee receives a video from the president of their company directing them to wire money, ask, ‘Would the president usually send me a video?’”

-Beckage notes that the FBI, in its recent warning about the rise of deepfakes, offered clues to help consumers detect a deepfake.
+Beckage notes that the FBI, in its recent warning about the rise of deepfakes, offered clues to help consumers detect a deepfake videos and other disinformation.
 “The agency suggests looking between the eyes—does it seem like there’s too much space?
 Also, does there seem to be an issue with lip and mouth synchronization?”
 Further guidance includes looking for strange movement in relation to the head and torso.